Britain's FTSE boosted, with pharmaceutical stocks in demand

 “Our initial take is that Sage’s underlying performance is possibly a touch ahead of expectations, albeit currency headwinds mean that the overall numbers are in-line,” analysts at Numis said in a note, cutting their rating to “hold” from “buy”.

-Traders also said a slight miss in headline full-year revenues weighed on Sage Group’s share price.

-“(We are) starting to see the market becoming more competitive and loss of market share,” Atif Latif, director of trading at Guardian Stockbrokers, said in a written note, adding that there was also the potential for earnings-per-share downgrades.

-Among mid-caps, Greene King Plc gained over 10 percent.
-It posted a rise in profit in its first set of interim results since taking over smaller rival Spirit Pub, as more customers flocked to its pubs.
+Among mid-caps, Greene King Plc gained over 8 percent after it posted a rise in profit in its first set of interim results since taking over smaller rival Spirit Pub, as more customers flocked to its pubs.

-Among FTSE 250 fallers, price comparison site Moneysupermarket fell 6.6 percent after its founder sold a stake in the company.
+Among FTSE 250 fallers, price comparison site Moneysupermarket fell nearly 7 percent after its founder sold a stake in the company.

-Saga Plc also suffered from a stake sale.
-Acromas Bid Co Ltd, the travel and insurance firm’s largest shareholder, sold a 13 percent stake through a discounted placing.
+Saga Plc also suffered from a stake sale after the travel and insurance firm’s largest shareholder Acromas Bid Co Ltd sold a 13 percent stake through a discounted placing.
 The shares fell more than 5 percent.
-(Editing by Larry King)
+(Editing by Mark Potter)